 * MMC 2100 (3)

 The other 12 hours may be selected from among department

 offerings and must include a minimum of 9 hours at the 3000-level or

 higher.
 All major course prerequisites must be met.
 A grade of "C-"

-must be attained to count toward a JMS minor
+must be attained to count toward a JMS major or minor

 and a 2.5 grade point average in all minor coursework must be maintained.

 All minor hours must be completed at USF St. Petersburg.